Skip to contents

 Details

-This function is used internally to validate redirect URIs in OAuth clients, but can be used elsewhere to test if URLs would be allowed.
-Internally, it will always determine the default values for allowed_non_https_hosts and allowed_hosts from the options shinyOAuth.allowed_non_https_hosts and shinyOAuth.allowed_hosts, respectively.
+This function is used internally to validate redirect URIs in OAuth clients, but can also be used directly to test whether URLs would be accepted.
+Internally, the defaults come from the options shinyOAuth.allowed_non_https_hosts and shinyOAuth.allowed_hosts.

 Examples